big-ucl/intro-python/README.md

 # UCL CEGE Introduction to Python

-This repository contains the notebooks for the UCL CEGE Introduction to Python workshop, run by Dr Tim Hillel.
+This repository contains the notebooks for the UCL CEGE Introduction to Python workshops, run by Dr Tim Hillel.

-The notebooks are designed to introduce the fundamentals of coding in [Python](https://docs.python.org/3.9/), and make you familiar with three commonly used libraries:
+The notebooks are designed to introduce the fundamentals of coding in [Python](https://docs.python.org/3/), and make you familiar with three commonly used libraries:
 1. [*numpy*](https://numpy.org/doc/1.23/) for handling arrays (similar to MATLAB),
-2. [*matplotlib*](https://matplotlib.org/stable/index.html) for plotting and visualising data, and
+2. [*matplotlib*](https://numpy.org/doc/stable/index.html) for plotting and visualising data, and
 3. [*pandas*](https://pandas.pydata.org/docs/) for handling data tables (similar to Excel)

 ## Notebooks